Exploring the space of graphs with fixed discrete curvatures: Exact graph reconstruction from curvatures and degrees

 \section{Exact graph reconstruction from curvatures and degrees}

 In this section, we take a second approach to the main question \eqref{eq: main question} and consider the \emph{exact reconstruction problem} of finding graphs whose discrete curvatures precisely match a given multiset of numbers.
 This problem clearly depends on the notion of discrete curvature, and we will focus on Forman--Ricci curvature $F(\lbrace u,v\rbrace)=4-\deg(u)-\deg(v)$.
 For reasons which will be explained later, we not only consider fixed curvatures but also fixed degrees.

-In the main result, Theorem \ref{th: markov moves and transpositions}, we find that there exists a finite set of graph rewiring moves which can transform any two multigraphs with the same Forman--Ricci curvatures and degree sequences into each other.
+In the main result of this section, Theorem \ref{th: markov moves and transpositions}, we find that there exists a finite set of graph rewiring moves which can transform any two multigraphs with the same Forman--Ricci curvatures and node degrees into each other.
 This result follows from encoding the degree and curvature constraints algebraically using a joint degree matrix and using the theory of Markov bases.
 Our approach then decomposes into two parts: first, finding all joint degree matrices that are compatible with the curvature and degree constraints and second, finding all graphs with the same joint degree matrix.